Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 Click to open the image in full screen

-That's precisely what Requests was able to return.
-The library perceives no errors as it parses data from the website's static HTML, which is exactly what it was created to do.
+This is what Requests was able to return.
+The library perceives no errors as it parses data from the website's static HTML, which is what it was created to do.

 To access the entire content and extract our target data, we must render the JavaScript.